 What happens to neglected, abandoned or abused horses in San Luis Obispo County?
 Who takes over their care?
 How do they become adoptable horses?
 What steps are taken to rehome these horses?

-Recently another batch of neglected and abandoned horses came into the care of SLO County Animal Services.
+Recently, another batch of neglected and abandoned horses came into the care of SLO County Animal Services.
 Animal Services does a fantastic job removing dogs, cats, horses, and other animals from abusive situations.
-For larger animals like horses, animal services agencies have limited funding and staff expertise can only provide for the essential care (feed, water, shelter and safety plus vet and hoof treatment) for the horses they seize due to neglect, abandonment or abuse.
-Therefore, SLO County Animal Services called Redwings Horse Rescue and Sanctuary to help them develop a plan of action for the seized horses assessment and care.
+For larger animals, like horses, animal services agencies have limited funding.
+In addition, staff expertise is limited to only providing essential care: feed, water, shelter and safety plus vet and hoof treatment for the horses they seize due to neglect, abandonment or abuse.
+Therefore, SLO County Animal Services called Redwings Horse Rescue and Sanctuary to help them develop a plan of action for the seized horses’ assessment and care.
 They want to give these horses the best chance of being adopted.

 Partnering with Animal Services When Horses are Seized

 Here in SLO County a group of 34 horses, one of the largest seizures in decades, were seized through SLO County Animal Services.
 “We stepped in and took three of the horses right away,” said Sara Ruggerone, Equine Care Manager of Redwings Horse Rescue and Sanctuary currently located in Lockwood, CA but soon to be relocating to Paso Robles.
 “We also helped Animal Services take photos and catalog, vaccinate, microchip and deworm the horses.”
 Sara often donates her time to help process groups of incoming horses to Animal Services.
 She was on hand for this large case and looks forward to partnering with them in the future.